menu icon

 Does hot glue hurt succulents?

-• Spray the moss with water once a week after the first week.
-If you can't access the moss easily you can water with a syringe.
+Wait one week before watering your succulent planter.
+This allows the cuttings to form a callus.
+Spray the moss with water once a week, starting from the first week.
+If you can't access the moss easily, you can water it with a syringe.
+Avoid getting succulents wet.
+Only water the moss.

 How do I repurpose the succulents when I'm done with the pumpkin centerpiece?

-• After a month or two the succulents will begin to sprout roots (even though they had hot glue on the ends!).
-They are such hardly little plants.
+After a month or two, the succulents will begin to sprout roots (even though they had hot glue on the ends!).
+They are such hardy little plants.
+Gently pull the succulents off the moss, and gently pull the moss off the roots.
+Place the cuttings in soil.
+Moisten with a spray bottle.

-How To Make a Succulent Pumpkin
+How To Make a Succulent Christmas Tree (Video)

 succulent pumpkin on table